dan1el789/OperatingSystem/07_synchronization/README.md

 You get blocked by the semaphore if one critical section is executed which may would have no influence on the job you want to execute.

 ## Explain busy waiting.
+Continuously testing a variable until some value appears is called **busy waiting**.
+A lock that uses busy waiting is called a **spin lock**.

+*page 124 - MOS 4th Edition*

 ## Explain the disadvantage of disabling interrupts.